jeshan/cfn-news-to-telegram/README.md

 - `default-sam-bucket`: The S3 bucket that AWS CLI requires to upload the packaged cloudformation template.
 - `bot-token`: The bot token for your bot.
 - `/cfn-news-to-telegram/chat-id`: The user or group chat ID to whom to send the events.

+**Note** that you must add the bot to the group that you specified while deploying, otherwise the bot will not have permission to send you messages.